-Mulesing and drenching ewes are examples of jobs that can be done at the same time as several other jobs.
-Mulesing Drenching ewes in April/May Crutch the ewes Pregnancy test Mark the dry and cull ewes · Draft dry and twin bearing ewes • Draft off dry ewes • Condition score sheep and draft out lows Vaccinate/ear tag/mark/scratch • Rams out Cull lambs on wrinkle Booster vaccine
+Lamb marking and pregnancy scanning are examples of major tasks that can be combined with several other jobs.
+Lamb marking Pregnancy scanning ewes in April/May · Crutch the ewes Drenching Mark the dry and cull ewes · Draft dry and twin-bearing ewes • Draft off dry ewes • Condition score sheep and draft out lows Vaccinate/ear tag/mark/scratch Booster vaccine Cull lambs on wrinkle

-The worst combination for profit and efficiency in the sheep-wheat belt is spring shearing and autumn lambing.
+The worst combination for profit and efficiency in the cereal-sheep zone is spring shearing and autumn lambing.
 The best is summer shearing and winter lambing.